×

 7. Painful Intercourse

-The impact of Hydrosalpinx with Fertility and IVF
+The Impact of Hydrosalpinx on Fertility and IVF

-1. Ultrasound where the sac is viewed and identified a sausage shaped larger areas.
+1. Ultrasound, where the sac is viewed and identified as a sausage-shaped area.

-2. Hysterosalpingogram – This is a form of X-Ray test, where the uterus and fallopian tubes are filled with dye and are viewed and examined under X-Ray.
+2. Hysterosalpingogram – This is a type of X-ray test in which the uterus and fallopian tubes are filled with dye and then viewed and examined under X-ray.

 3. Laparoscopy to view the fallopian tubes directly, mostly done as a confirmation test.